Anawalt Logo

 Exposure & Habitat

-Ferns are a natural in shady areas where other plants fail for lack of light.
+Ferns thrive in shady areas where other plants fail due to lack of light.
 Brooks, ponds, and low, slow-draining areas almost beg for ferns.

 Ferns seldom look their best in full sun during the height of Southern California summers.
 When growing ferns in full sun, be prepared to give them extra water to prevent leaf margins from burning.
 A cool, filtered sun or shady spot helps them retain moisture.